 Before we illustrate the benefits of an Omnichannel strategy, we should clarify the differences between “Omnichannel” and “Multichannel”, as both terms appear more and more frequently in searches.

 A Multichannel marketing strategy is one which uses more than one channel (multi) to interact with prospects.
 A channel might be a leaflet, a social media platform, a promotional event.
 With this approach, there is no need for your channels to work together or tailor messages to the prospect’s buying stage, because Multichannel is more about the message than it is about the prospect’s journey.

-Omnichannel on the other hand requires integration among all channels to offer the buyer a consistent experience at all touch-points.
+Omnichannel new business development on the other hand requires integration among all channels to offer the buyer a consistent experience at all touch-points.
 With an Omnichannel marketing strategy, the buyers’ needs and preferences are always at the centre of all communications.
 You can have great digital marketing, mobile, social media and a well-designed website, but if they don’t work together, it’s not Omnichannel.